emilianoreynares/emilianoreynares/README.md

 ### Hi there 👋

-I'm a data science enthusiast passionate about knowledge representation and machine learning, focused on Knowledge Graph Engineering, Semantic Technologies, and FAIR Data.

-With over 10 years of experience as a manager and researcher in R&D&I projects, I help public and private organizations to achieve their goals through cutting-edge research and innovative ideas.
-I blend theoretical rigor with practical application.
+I’m passionate about Artificial Intelligence and Pharma & Life Sciences related topics.
+Focused on Semantic Technologies and FAIR Data, I have over 10 years of experience in RD&I projects.
+I help public and private organizations to achieve their goals through innovation by blending deep knowledge with pragmatism.

 🚀 Join me on my journey to make data work for us, not the other way around.